Aspallar/OpBot/README.md

 * Allow alternate roles to be specified.
 * Allow editing of operation details (changing the time, mode etc)
 * Allow specifying a date more than 7 days ahead.
+* Allow more than one operation to be active
 * Other stuff \:P